rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

 ### Jenkins Pipeline
-> Jenkins is tool that's been around for sometime but it's stuck with a lot of customers.
+> Jenkins is a tool that's been around for sometime but it's stuck with a lot of customers.
 It's a build server that's pretty dumb by nature but can be enhanced with lots of plugins and agents which is why it's such a powerful tool.

 <!---
 #### Jenkins access to GitLab